s4asrana/Fake-News-Classifier/README.md

 # Fake-News-Classifier

 This project tries to identify the fake news out of a bunch of news using LSTM's which is a deep learning technique.
-The dataset used is from Kaggle and has around 20000 rows and 5 columns.
+The dataset used is from Kaggle and has around 20000 rows and 5 columns and has a size of around 100 megabytes which is quite big.

 The columns are as follows: